 Britt Harrison is a painter living and creating in Los Angeles, California.

 Harrison is a Los Angeles-based painter, printmaker, and curator originally from North Carolina.
 She studied fine art at New York University and has a B.S in Psychology from University of North Carolina at Wilmington.
-She is the co-founder of the arts collective and publication Future Tongue and the creative events organization Obscure House.
+She is the co-founder of the arts collective and publication Future Tongue.

 email@example.com || www.brittharrison.com